squid-cache/squid-cache.github.io/Features/CacheManager.rst

 make sure that IP address of the web server that has ''cachemgr.cgi'' installed on it is in the example ACL above.

-Always be sure to send a SIGHUP signal to ''squid'' any time you change the ''squid.conf'' file.
+Always be sure to send a SIGHUP signal to ''squid'' any time you change the ''squid.conf'' file, or to run ''squid -k reconfigure''.

 == Why does it say I need a password and a URL? ==